 Look for groups or charities that are relevant to your experience, but don’t go in thinking you need to change everything.
 Building relationships should be a positive experience, so offer your guidance and input when asked.
 Otherwise, enjoy conversing with other volunteers, board members, and administrative personnel, all of whom hold the possibility of referring you to their family, friends, or other networking contacts.

 Still Stumped on How to Build Relationships?

-I invite you to join our growing Facebook group to network with like-minded equine professionals, The Elite Equestrian Professional.
-I share tips and tools each month on how to better connect and grow your business.
+I invite you to join our growing Facebook group to network with like-minded equine professionals, Equine Business Strategies.
+I share tips and tools each month on how to better connect and grow your equine business.